easoroysan/mod-3_game/README.md

 add bosses
-change database to Postgres instead of SQLite save image/gif background rather than referencing another url in the css files
+change database to Postgres instead of SQLite save image/gif background rather than referencing another url in the css files when attacking at moment of death, freezes animation and can still be controlled